kefilev/laravel-weather-service/README.md

 One additional test file (WeatherAPITest.php) is included in the tests/Feature directory.
 WeatherAPITest.php does HTTP tests for the API subscribe and unsubscribe endpoints using PHPUnit.

-To run the tests execute `php artisan test` in the console
+To run the tests execute `php artisan test` in the console.

 For tests to pass the `APP_URL` .env variable should point to `http://localhost`.
 If changing the .env or other configurations make sure to execute `php artisan config:clear` before running tests.